Hans Olav Lahlum: Career

-Born in Mo i Rana, Lahlum grew up in Rødøy, a small community that he did not find enjoyable; he called his own childhood "gloomy".
+Born in Mo i Rana, Lahlum grew up in Rødøy Municipality, a small community that he did not find enjoyable; he called his own childhood "gloomy".
 Lahlum finished his cand.philol. degree (master's degree) in history from the University of Oslo in 2002, including subjects in political science and history of religion.
 Since completing his studies, he has at times been a lecturer and advisor at the Lillehammer University College.

 Biographies and history books

 His first biography was a 560-page book on former prime minister Oscar Torp, which was published in 2007.
 The history book on the US presidents was published in 2008.
 The biography included regular biographical coverage of each president's policy, but also more "tabloid" coverage about matters such as relationship trouble and drinking habits.
 The conservative website Minerva credited the book as a good, well-written reference work, finding most of the book to be well balanced.
 It was more critical of the coverage on George W. Bush, which it found unbalanced.

 Lahlum was in contact with the former Labour Party secretary Haakon Lie in the last years of his life, and worked with Hilde Harbo on publishing Lie's book Slik jeg ser det nå in 2008.
 In 2009 Lahlum published a full 848-page biography on the then late Lie, entitled Haakon Lie.
 Historien, mytene og mennesket (Haakon Lie, the history, the myths and the person).
 The book debunked several of the negative rumors surrounding Haakon Lie, including allegations that Lie was a CIA agent.
 The biography also found that Lie was highly critical of Thorbjørn Jagland, Yngve Hågensen, Trond Giske and Helga Pedersen.

-In 2013 Lahlum's biography of Håvard Vederhus (1989-2011) was published.
+In 2013, Lahlum's biography of Håvard Vederhus (1989-2011) was published.
 Vederhus was a former leader of the School Student Union of Norway and a Workers' Youth League member who was killed at Utøya during the 2011 Norway Attacks.
 The book was titled Et kvart liv (literally translated: "A quarter of a life").